Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 Last, add half a cup of cheese with your broccoli and enjoy.

 Don’t forget to take a look at this Broccoli Salad for your keto diet!

 One cup of cauliflower only contains one gram of net carbohydrates and 27 calories.
-It also has that starchy taste of potatoes, but doesn’t have any starch.
+It also has that starchy taste of potatoes, but with way fewer carbs.

-Cauliflower offers many vitamins like B1, B3, C, E, K, riboflavin, folate and magnesium.
-In addition, you’ll consume hard-to-find phytonutrients like isothiocyanates, quercetin and flavonoids.
+Cauliflower offers many vitamins and minerals like B1, B3, C, E, K, riboflavin, folate and magnesium.
+In addition, you’ll consume vital phytonutrients like isothiocyanates, quercetin and flavonoids.

 My favorite way to enjoy cauliflower is to use it as a rice replacement.
 If you prepare it correctly, it tastes just like rice without carbs.